How to go back to school as a working professional

 Bring your experience to your education

-Learning how to go back to school while working may seem like a challenge, but it’s perfectly feasible with the right approach.
+There is a learning curve to studying while working, but it's well worth the effort to figure it out.
 Your journey will likely be different than a traditional student’s, but you’ll study and work toward your degree just like anyone else pursuing an education.

 Now that you have some practical tips for making the transition back to higher education, you may want to start thinking a bit more about which degree path is right for you.
-At University of Massachusetts Global, you can choose from a wide selection of online, competency-based education and hybrid programs.
+At University of Massachusetts Global, you can choose from a wide selection of online and competency-based education programs.
 Start planning your future today by exploring UMass Global's degrees and program options.

 Become a Student